 Not only that.
 You need a specific SXS folder based on the OS version.
 For example, we can’t use the SOURCE/SXS from Windows 10 V 1806 if we want to enable .NET on Windows 10 V 1909.
 I am assuming this was done to reduce the image size.

-Most easy version of fix was to inject it in WIM itself using DISM but my hands were tied as i don’t manage the OSD part (TS, Boot Image, Boot Media, WIM etc).
+The easiest version of the fix was to inject it in WIM itself using DISM but my hands were tied as I don’t manage the OSD part (TS, Boot Image, Boot Media, WIM, etc).
 I can only troubleshoot.

 After continuous OSD troubleshooting, we decided that it’s not related to SCCM, and let’s see it from a core OS perspective.

 Started reading logs collected from the failed machines.